Silpa1/various_steps_in_altGDmin_MRI/README.md

 If you are using our code please cite our paper: 'Fast Low Rank column-wise Compressive Sensing for Accelerated Dynamic MRI' authr's: Silpa Babu, Wahidul Alam, Sajan Goud Lingala, Namrata Vaswani.

-This code is written by Silpa Babu (the code structure is followed from Seyedehsara (Sara) Nayer).